-Thanks to years of clinical experience supporting individuals through body image concerns, life transitions, anxiety, and more, I know this to be true: having confidence is the foundation to living a meaningful life.
+Thanks to years of clinical experience supporting individuals through body image concerns, major life transitions, the ups and downs of relationships, anxiety, and more, I know this to be true: having confidence is vital to living a meaningful life.

 Whether you’re scrolling through your phone, going on an adventure around the world, or navigating life’s lessons, confidence is EVERYTHING.